luke-who/advanced-hpc-lbm/README.md

 ### Serial & OpenMP Usage:

-For OpenMP to set the number of cores to use, choose one of the following methods:
+For OpenMP to set the number of cores to use, choose one of the following methods(note SLURM calls a core a "cpu").:

 1. Set it in the SLURM job script

         #SBATCH --ntasks-per-node 1
         #SBATCH --cpus-per-task 28
-, (note SLURM calls a core a "cpu"). or simply `#SBATCH --ntasks-per-node 28` to use all 28 cores
+    or

+        #SBATCH --ntasks-per-node 28

 2. API calls `#include <omp.h>` and use `omp_set_num_threads(num_threads);` function in your code right before the upcoming parallel regions `#pragma omp parallel`